ShaynaHuang0120/2022Spring_Finals/final_report.md

 # Topic: Racing Strategies of Formula One

 ## Background
-Cited from
+Formula 1 (a.k.a.
+F1 or Formula One) is one of the most popular car racing competitions, receiving lots of attention and participation from worldwide car manufacturers and players.
+Being the highest class of single-seater auto racing, F1 is sanctioned by the Fédération Internationale de l'Automobile (FIA) and is owned by the Formula One Group.
-"Formula 1 (a.k.a.
-F1 or Formula One) is the highest class of single-seater auto racing sanctioned by the Fédération Internationale de l'Automobile (FIA) and owned by the Formula One Group.
-The FIA Formula One World Championship has been one of the premier forms of racing around the world since its inaugural season in 1950.
-The word "formula" in the name refers to the set of rules to which all participants' cars must conform.
-A Formula One season consists of a series of races, known as Grands Prix, which take place worldwide on purpose-built circuits and on public roads."
+One of the fascinating components in F1 is the pit stop in which the players stop the car to perform maintenance such as tire replacement and fuel refilling within seconds.
+Thus, how to wisely utilize pit stops has become one popular topic in F1.
+And the authors of the previous project and we decided to focus on the strategies of F1 like pit stops distribution and eventually the effect on the ranking.
 ## Contents
 1. Original Work Review
    1. Introduction